22 Nov Does Ethical Fashion Matter?

 We all love to shop!
 But can fast fashion come with too high a price?
 We investigate and learn about making better buying decisions.

-On the hunt for brain food while channel surfing last month, I came across the May 2015 documentary, The True Cost.
+On the hunt for brain food while channel surfing, I came across the May 2015 documentary, The True Cost.

 The filmmaker, Andrew Morgan, had me at, “Fashion is the second biggest polluter of our planet, after oil.”
 What?

 Turns out, while the price of the clothes we wear has been going down ($7 T-shirts, anyone?), the workers who make them, our farmers and natural resources are experiencing an increasing cost.
 The largest wave of suicide in history is taking place in India (our second largest cotton growing nation), with one farmer committing suicide every 30 minutes due to the cost of genetically modified cottonseed.

 Fast fashion relies on our desire to continually feed our thirst for something new and the idea that happiness comes from ‘stuff’.
 We’ve shifted from seasonal fashion to stores that receive new shipments twice weekly, some daily, in order to sell more product.

 I’d presumed that the cost of clothing was dropping because of all the new brand entrants to the Australian market.
 I was wrong – clothing companies and their competition are demanding increasingly lower manufacturing costs and as a result governments in developing countries pay poverty wages to retain their business.

 2. We’re purchasing more than 80 billion pieces of new clothing every year – that’s 400 percent more than we bought 20 years ago.

 3. Asia produces the most clothing, while China employs the most fashion workers at 5.3 million people (it was two million in the ’80s).